 The Clinical Nurse Specialist (CNS) Team are available Monday to Friday, 8.30am – 4.30pm.

 How to get in Contact

-The team have their own direct telephone lines with answer machines, which are checked three times a day or you can contact the Hospice reception.
+The team have a direct dial number, where a Community Nurse Specialist will answer your call, or you can contact the Hospice reception.

 - The Community Nurse Specialist Team – 0141 581 2008